sa2c/python-oop-novice/_episodes/01-introduction.md

 Python has two ways of testing whether two objects are the "same".
 The first is _equality_, or whether the associated values or contents of the object are the same.

-The second is _identity_, or whether the objects are in fact the same instance, with names referring to the same space in Python's memory.
+The second is _identity_, or whether the objects are in fact the same instance, with names referring to the same underlying object.

 Equality is tested with `==`, which you have probably used before.
 We can test for identity with the `is` keyword:

 ~~~
 old_students = students